dmontecino/SJKF_Model/README.md

 Do not run this model in a computer with less than 8 MB RAM.
 I built it in a 16 MB RAM computer and everything worked just fine including functionalities beyond running the model.

 Download the file containing the home ranges from this link: https://drive.google.com/uc?export=download&id=0B_DpR28UsQR7UnhPbXU1cW4zRkU
+This is the only file that does not download automatically.
+I do not why but my guess it is due the size of the file.

-Download the model function script from this link and open it in R.
+Download Model_function_script.R from this .....

+Open the Model_function_script.R in R

-Modify line .. of the model function script to load the object containing the home ranges.
-Of you are not planning on running the 1000 iterations available, subset this list to the number you want to.
+Modify the path in line 81 of the Model_function_script.R to load the object containing the home ranges.
+If you are not planning on running the 1000 iterations available, subset this list to the number you want to.

-Suprimir listas del output
+Set the values of the parameters as you which.
+The explanation of each parameter is in the script.

+Once you are satified with the values of the parameters of interest run the script.

 ## OUTPUT

-The output of the model comes in matrices and lists.
+The output of the model comes in the object "output" which contains matrices and lists per object.
 The matrices rows equal the number of iterations (max 1,000) and the number of columns equal to the total number of years simulated multiplied by the number of weeks per year simulated (always 52).
 These matrices are:

 * N: the number of alive foxes
 * Adults: The number of dominant foxes